 A planning applications monitor has been established to track live planning applications within the study area within Appendix G - Planning Application Monitor.
-A review of all planning applications submitted since September 2016 within 200m from the DART+ Coastal North project centreline has been undertaken.
-Maps showing the locations of relevant planning applications within the study area

-(Planning Application Monitor) are provided in Appendix G of this report.
-A spreadsheet listing all applications and relevant details is included within Appendix P of this report (the Planning Application Monitor is a live document and is current to March 2023).
+A review of all planning applications submitted within the last 5 years of September 2021 within 200m from the DART+ Costal North project centreline has been undertaken.
+Maps showing the locations of relevant planning applications within the study area (Planning Application Monitor) are provided in Appendix G of this report.
+A spreadsheet listing all applications and relevant details is included within Appendix P of this report (the Planning Application Monitor is a live document and is current to September 2021).
 It is noted that this is a live register, and the enclosed information represents a point in time and will evolve as the project progresses.

-The search of national planning applications found 1,057 approved cases or applications currently under consideration in the study area (up to the date of this report).
+The search of national planning applications found 1,091 approved cases in the study area.
 The vast majority of applications in the area are for minor works (e.g. housing extensions).
-An investigation into other planning application types, such as Strategic Infrastructure Developments (SIDs), Strategic Housing Developments (SHDs) and Local Authority Applications (Part 8s), identified 20 further proposals of significance.
+An investigation into other planning application types, such as Strategic Infrastructure Developments (SIDs), Strategic Housing Developments (SHDs) and Local Authority Applications (Part 8s), identified just over 30 further proposals of significance.